leonewang/GoodStay/README.md

 **Work Diary**

-Please upload your work diary to the directory :
+Please upload your work diary to the directory each week at least.

+---

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**